 Admission to Williams College is highly selective.
 Gifted with rich resources, Williams is need blind and meets every admitted student’s demonstrated financial need.
 Financial aid travels with students as they study abroad and every student who receives any amount of financial aid pays nothing for books.

 Students who choose Williams should prepare to revel in its surrounding natural beauty, engage deeply with its talented faculty and learn from their diverse, bright peers.

-Jennifer visited Williams College in fall, 2016.
-You can scroll through her photos below!
+Evelyn and Michelle visited Williams College in fall, 2022.
+You can scroll through their photos below!